DanielFerrariR/cypress-fill-command/README.md

 import 'cypress-fill-command'
 ```

 Now you are ready to use the command.
-Here are some basic examples:
+Here is a basic example:

 ```javascript
 cy.get('#the-element-id').fill(/Button Name/)
 ```

 **Trying to upload a file that does not supported by Cypress by default?** Make sure you pass `encoding` property (see [API](#api)).

-See more usage guidelines in [recipes](./recipes).

 ## API